shshemi/tabiew/tutorial/tutorial.md

 ## Help Command

-To view all available commands and their descriptions, use the `:help` command.
+To view all available commands and their descriptions, use the `help` command.
 This command displays a list of all commands, along with their usage and examples.

 ![image not found](images/help.png)